 In contrast, the role of the posterior cricoarytenoid muscle in phonation is not fully established.
 Some available data from the literature indicate that this muscle participates in the production of unvoiced sounds (e.g. the letters that do not require a vibration of the vocal cords).

-Check out our article and video about larynx and then test your knowledge with our quiz about the vocal cords.
+Check out our learning materials about the larynx and then test your knowledge on the vocal cords.

 A failure of posterior cricoarytenoid muscle function is usually due to damage to the recurrent laryngeal nerve.
 Most often, this injury occurs during thyroidectomy operations (removal of the thyroid gland), or due to diseases of the surrounding organs that compress or infiltrate the nerve (e.g. bronchial tumors or goiter of the thyroid gland).